Average Calculator

 Weighted Average

-We can use the below formula to find the weighted average.
+Use the following formula to find the weighted average:

 The weighted average = The sum of the weighted values / The sum of the weights = ΣWX / ΣW